 Where can you go for help?

 Family is the most obvious place.
 Surely somebody in the family is better at managing finances.
 Or maybe not.
-Going to family might just create tensions and fights.
-You might actually need credit counselling and/or debt settlement.
+Going to the family might just create tensions and fights.
+You might actually need credit counseling and/or debt settlement.

-Credit counselling and debt settlement are not the same thing.
+Credit counseling and debt settlement are not the same things.
 And neither is the same thing as bankruptcy.
-Credit counselling is about getting advice, getting direction, building a strategy to better manage your finances, gain control of your spending and pay off all your debts – then manage your budget to keep out of the debt trap in the future.
+Credit counseling is about getting advice, getting direction, building a strategy to better manage your finances, gain control of your spending and pay off all your debts – then manage your budget to keep out of the debt trap in the future.
 The goal is to rebuild.

-Two things you need to know about credit counselling services.
+Two things you need to know about credit counseling services.
 First, they are not free.
-Although a credit counselling service might be not-for-profit, that does not mean it is free.
-It is important for you to ask questions and make sure you understand exactly what the price is, exactly what they will do and exactly what the result will be.
+Although a credit counseling service might be not-for-profit, that does not mean it is free.
+It is important for you to ask questions and make sure you understand exactly what the price is, exactly what they will do, and exactly what the result will be.
 You have options, so if you are not 100 percent comfortable, shop around.

 Debt settlement is a totally different beast.
 You might manage to pay off your debts at a slightly discounted rate.
 Or maybe not.
 Some debts might still remain, and some might still come after you later on.
 There is a lot of fine print to be wary of.
 Not all debt qualifies for debt settlement, either, so don’t think that it is some kind of utopia.